TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Recurrence shows up as the main indicator of mode (based on line of best fit slope and raw points on the plots) for both MWGE and VNE.
 The non-recurrent models all have VNE and MWGE of 0 because the architecture is limited to single-qubit rotations.
 The fact that the recurrent models have nonzero values is due to a literal perturbation of the density matrix from the recurrent architecture.
+- Pearson correlation coefficients between BTFP histories of all recurrent models and their non-recurrent counterparts are negative except for CRAE and CAE
 ### Sources of Error
 - A logical error in the LZC calculation that allowed for overlap of phrases was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with the following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
 The correct value was always higher due to this because allowing overlap means a phrase that has already be seen can be used.